Skip to content

 Contrib role administration (opt-in)

 If you mount litestar_auth.contrib.role_admin.create_role_admin_controller(...), the library adds an admin-only HTTP role-management surface under its configured prefix (default /roles).
 The factory defaults to guards=[is_superuser]; see HTTP role administration for mounting and override guidance.
+In the route table below, {roles} means the configured contrib role-admin prefix (default /roles).

 Payload contracts live in litestar_auth.contrib.role_admin._schemas: RoleCreate, RoleUpdate, RoleRead, and UserBrief.
 Paginated list routes return {"items": [...], "total": int, "limit": int, "offset": int}.
 The controller also reserves these machine-readable ErrorCode values for role-catalog and assignment failures: ROLE_ALREADY_EXISTS, ROLE_NOT_FOUND, ROLE_STILL_ASSIGNED, ROLE_ASSIGNMENT_USER_NOT_FOUND, and ROLE_NAME_INVALID.